joyeusenoelle/GuideToMastodon/README.md

 And you're done!
 Please note that it might take a while to migrate everything over and to import everything you've uploaded, especially if you're moving to or from a large or old server.

+:bangbang: **Important**: This process is the closest thing Mastodon has to changing your username.

 Special thanks to [Ted](https://peoplemaking.games/@esdin) and arachnomyrmex for helping me make sure I got this right!

+## How can I change my username?

+:bangbang: The short version: you can't.
+Once you choose a username for your account, it's immutable, so choose wisely.

+The long version: The only way to kind of change your username is to migrate your account (see above), but again, you won't take your post history with you no matter what you do.

+Some enterprising admins have tried changing someone's username directly in the database (at their request), and for whatever reason, doing so breaks federation for that account; they can no longer reliably send messages to other instances or receive mentions.

 ## How do I mention someone who's not on my instance?

-Mastodon usernames take the form @*username*@*instance*.
+:bangbang: Mastodon usernames take the form @*username*@*instance*.
 My account on mastodon.social is @<span>noelle</span>@mastodon.social; my account on elekk.xyz is @<span>noelle</span>@elekk.xyz.
 If you're mentioning someone on a different instance, you have to type the whole thing (although the toot input box will help you auto-complete the username if it's a name the instance knows already).

 If you're mentioning someone on your own instance, you just have to type the first part; if you're on elekk.xyz, @noelle will get to me just like @<span>noelle</span>@elekk.xyz will.
 If you leave off the "@*instance*" Mastodon understands that you want to talk to the local user.